tryton/tryton/doc/index.rst

     received and will contains the shipped quantities.
 If there are several shipments for the same purchase, several invoices will be created.
-  - Manual: Tryton does create any invoice automatically.
+  - Manual: Tryton doesn't create any invoice automatically.

 - Comments: A text fields to add custom comments.
 - Invoices: The list of related invoices.